top of page

 Brian Blagg, Professor, Department of Chemistry and Biochemistry, University of Notre Dame

-Carol Toris, Professor, Department of Opthalmology, Univ of Nebraska
+Carol Toris, Professor, Department of Ophthalmology, Univ of Nebraska

 Sanjoy Bhattacharya, Professor of Ophthalmology, Miami Integrative Metabolomics Research Center, Univ of Miami